mendselvis/mendselvis/README.md

 ---

 ### 👨‍💻 About Me
+### 👨‍💻 About Me

- Self-taught full-stack developer based in **Accra, Ghana** Currently building projects and contributing to open source Building in public sharing my journey as I grow
+-  Self-taught full-stack developer based in **Accra, Ghana**
+-  Currently building projects and contributing to open source
+-  Building in public — sharing my journey as I grow
- Ask me about **React, Next.js, Node.js, Django, FastAPI** Fun fact: I work across the full stack from pixel to database
+-  Ask me about **React, Next.js, Node.js, Django, FastAPI**
+-  Fun fact: I work across the full stack — from pixel to database

 ---